jlee400/jlee400.github.io/_posts/2025-04-15-worldtrade-soybean-beef-networkx.md

 ![스크린샷 2025-04-15 173653](https://github.com/user-attachments/assets/4b19d546-7b5f-4fc1-a697-d889cd00c86e)

 In this virtual trade networks between 19 major countries, the size of node in the network reflects the size of the degree and the degree of ingress respectively.
-The thickness of the trade links between countries reflects the amount of virtual water import and export trade between countries.
+The thickness of the trade links between countries reflects the amount of virtual water imported and exported between countries.

 The greater the bilateral trade volume between countries, the thicker the connection.

 ### Conclusions and implications

-The virtual water import and export of major countries in the world increased in 2015 varying degrees.
+The virtual water import and export of major countries in the world increased in 2015 to varying degrees.
 Among them, China's virtual water import and Russia's virtual water export growth rates were the highest.
-Major countries have the largest export and import in the primary industry, except for Japan and South Korea.
+Major countries have the largest exports and imports in the primary industry, except for Japan and South Korea.

 For the implications, there were two possibilities:

-First, water-deficient countries can alleviate the pressure on water suply by importing sources.
+First, water-deficient countries can alleviate the pressure on the water supply by importing water.

-Second, the trade volume of agricultural products in various countries may be lower than the volume of trade in industrial products and services, the amount of water consumed per unit of production of agricultural products is much greater than that of industrial products and services.
+Second, the trade volume of agricultural products in various countries may be lower than the volume of trade in industrial products and services.
+The amount of water consumed per unit of production of agricultural products is much greater than that of industrial products and services.

 In thse reasons, while emphasizing the virtual water trade of agricultural products, it is necessary to pay attention to the production and production of related industries and trading.